FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Sources: OpenView 2024, First Round Capital founder surveys, ProfitWell benchmarks (2023–2024).

-Most healthy SaaS businesses run a mix — paid channels for immediate volume while organic channels ramp up.
+Most healthy SaaS businesses run a mix, paid channels for immediate volume while organic channels ramp up.
 The goal over time is to shift the ratio.
 Early on, you might be 80% paid / 20% organic.
 After 12–18 months of consistent content investment, that ratio should flip closer to 50/50 or better.

 One thing the table doesn’t show: customer quality varies by channel.
 Customers acquired through organic search and community tend to have lower churn rates and higher lifetime value than paid-acquisition customers (ProfitWell 2023 retention benchmarks).
-They arrived because they had a real problem and found your solution — not because an ad interrupted their scroll.
-This means the true economic value of a €100 organic customer is often higher than a €100 paid customer, even though the CAC looks identical.
+They arrived because they had a real problem and found your solution, not because an ad interrupted their scroll.
+This means the true economic value of a €100 organic customer is often higher than a €100 paid customer, even though the average CAC looks identical.

 What is a good CAC payback period?